 Mother Teresa’s Canonization Process: Facing Criticism

-Mother Teresa's extreme ways of poverty led some people to criticise her.
+Mother Teresa's extreme ways of poverty led some people to criticize her.
 Others felt she was careless in handling donations to the convent.
 Upon her beatification, articles came up declaring that Mother Teresa was no saint.

 Two of Mother Teresa’s main critics are Indian Doctor, Aroup Chatterjee, and film host, Christopher Hitchens.
 Both men were asked to give evidence against Mother Teresa as part of the process of canonization.

 Hitchens co-wrote and hosted a documentary entitled “Hell’s Angel,” where he criticized the lack of sanitary conditions in Mother Teresa’s home for the dying.
-Chatterjee originally contributed to the film, but retracted all support saying that Hitchens account was too “slanderous and sensationalist.”
+Chatterjee originally contributed to the film, but retracted all support saying that Hitchens's account was too “slanderous and sensationalist.”
 Chatterjee went on to write a book entitled, “Mother Teresa: The Untold Story,” in which he also highlights the uncleanliness of Mother Teresa’s hospices.

 However, the criticisms of both Hitchens and Chatterjee were undermined both by the ad hominem nature of their attacks and by the fact that the Missionary of Charity hospices continue to open all over the world.
-After a close examination of the attacks on Mother’s Teresa, the Vatican concluded that they do not dim Mother Teresa’s saintly character.
+After a close examination of the attacks on Mother Teresa, the Vatican concluded that they do not dim Mother Teresa’s saintly character.
 Fr.
 Peter Gumpel, an official at the Congregation for the Cause of Saints, states:

 “What many do not understand is the desperate conditions Mother Teresa constantly faced, and that her special charism was not to found or run hospitals—the Church has many who do that—but to rescue those who were given no chance of surviving, and otherwise would have died on the street.”

 Thus, Mother Teresa passed the Catholic Church's scrutinizing process of canonization.
-This process includes a complete biography, all of the writings of the candidate for canonization, plus several witnesses of the candidates life—both contrary to and proponents of—the canonization.
+This process includes a complete biography, all of the writings of the candidate for canonization, plus several witnesses of the candidate's life—both contrary to and proponents of—the canonization.
 It also includes two thoroughly investigated miracles; Mother Teresa’s two miracles are as follows.

-Mother Teresa’s first miracle: the healing of Monica Besra
+Mother Teresa’s First Miracle: The Healing of Monica Besra

 The healing of Monica Besra in Bengali, India, was the first miracle that led to Mother Teresa’s beatification.
-Monica had a tumefaction (swelling caused by accumulation of fluid in the tissues) of about 16 centimeters in her abdomen.
+Monica had a tumefaction (swelling caused by the accumulation of fluid in the tissues) of about 16 centimeters in her abdomen.
 Monica sought medical help, but, because she had been sick with tuberculosis prior to the tumor, she was found too weak to operate on.